vjovanov/actormig/actor-migration.md

 * Scala actors introduce new actor type that resembles the actors in akka.
 * Scala actors get all transformed into a new scala actor.
 Then the system is tested.
-* All actors are then moved to akka actor by simply changing the import statements.
+* All actors are then moved to Akka actor by simply changing the import statements.
 * All actors are accessed through ActorRef interfaces.
 * Scala actors are evicted from the standard library but preserved in the distribution????
 Is this true?
 * Are Akka actors placed in the distribution or they need to be imported separately???

 ### Inheritance of Actor, Reactor and ReplyReactor

-### Introduction of CPS React

-### Replacement explanation for each method

 ## Step by Step Guide for Migration to Akka

+In this chapter we will go through (XXX) phases of actor migration.
+After each phase you should be able to run and test your code.
+After completion of the last phase you should be able to change the jar to akka and rename the imports and the code will continue working as it did before.

-### Everything as an Actor
+### 1. Everything as an Actor
- Scala Actors have the whole hierarchy of actor classes that can be extended.
-TODO List them they all need to be replaced with an Actor.
-This will be straight forward since actor is subtype of all of them and provides only additional functionality.
+Scala Actors provide public access to multiple types of actors.
+They are organized in the hierarchy and each subclass provides slight richer functionality.
+To make migration easier first step will be to change each type of actor that is used in the project to actual class `Actor`.
+This migration step should not be complicated since the `Actor` class is located at the bottom of the hierarchy and provides broadest functionality.

+Scala Actors provide following actors in their hierarchy:

+1. Reactor - migrate by changing your class definition from `class xyz extends Reactor[T]` to `class xyz extends Actor`

+2. ReplyReactor - migrate by changing your class definition from `class xyz extends ReplyReactor` to `class xyz extends Actor`

+3. Actor - stays the same

+4. DaemonActor - TODO ask Philipp.

-### Instantiation
+### 2. Instantiation

 In Akka actors can be accessed only through the narrow interface named `ActorRef`.
 Instances of `ActorRef` are acquired by instantiating actors only within the special block that is passed to the `actorOf` method of `ActorSystem` object.
 To ease the migration we have added the subset of Akka `ActorRef` and `ActorSystem`.
 Migration to `ActorRef`s will be the next step in migration.
 We will present how to migrate most common patterns of Scala `Actor` instantiation and the we will show how to overcome issues when method signatures of `ActorRef` and `Actor` do not align.